 First one, Pham Van Hai Night Market.
 Besides the overwhelming number of stalls, 1,500 to be precise, the market also stars a generous corner of mouth-watering street foods.
-What we value most in this market is the fact that pricing is done with kindness, which means for the most part you need not have mastered the art of bargaining when you shop here.
-Feel free to try on Vietnamese-styled outfits at all the shops there and bring your favorites home (after payment of course).
+What we value most in this market is the fact that pricing is done with kindness, which means, for the most part, you need not have mastered the art of bargaining when you shop here.
+Feel free to try on Vietnamese-styled outfits at all the shops there and bring your favorites home (after payment, of course).

 Second on the list is Xom nha la, at 82 Nguyen Hue, District 1.
 A typical hangout for millennials and one where you should not expect to buy any clothes since it is a food market.
-The interior design is true "lit", as the young would put it.
+The interior design is truly "lit", as the young would put it.
 Worth a visit and some tasting.

-Lastly on our list of things to do in Saigon at night are the places where you would love to linger, albeit in different manners.
+Lastly, on our list of things to do in Saigon at night are the places where you would love to linger, albeit in different manners.

 It’s true, the rumor you’ve heard: Walk along the streets of Saigon, and you will never fail to find a coffee shop.
-Nonetheless, it would take some extra effort to find a cafe where you can enjoy live music while savoring a sip of Vietnamese highlands’ aroma.
+Nonetheless, it would take some extra effort to find a cafe where you can enjoy live music while savoring a sip of the Vietnamese highlands’ aroma.
 Therefore, it’s wise to look up the addresses before you call a cab.

 For the most part, acoustic cafes in Saigon feature ballad and R&B musicians, besides the omnipresent catchy tunes requested by their customers.
 This can be explained by the fact that most locals turn to acoustic cafes as a simple and subtle way to while the night away, especially those nights of restless thoughts.
 That said, cafes that go with heavier choices of music are not a rare breed in the downtown areas.

-The best part about acoustic cafes in Saigon is that, apart from professionally prepared performances by guest bands and singers, the stage is specially dedicated to all the audience members who love to showcase their voice to the crowd.
+The best part about acoustic cafes in Saigon is that, apart from professionally prepared performances by guest bands and singers, the stage is specially dedicated to all the audience members who love to showcase their voices to the crowd.

 Live performances reach their zenith at around 9 PM, so it’s best to drop by around this timeframe.
 There’s often an extra charge for music, varying among different cafes.